BitMEX fees explained. Update May 2022

-With 10% discount rebate 0,0675%.
+With our 10% discount it is as low as 0,045%.
 This is more expensive option to open or close your trades.
 Investors call this order a taker order.
 Use a taker order when you want to buy / sell out of hand.
+Fast I mean ASAP!
 If you can wait and observe use maker order (limit order) as there is a huge difference in commissions!
+Look at the bottom!!

-To explain this Bitmex fee this let's analyze the following case study:
+To explain this general Bitmex fee this let's analyze the following case study:

 Do not be confused as in the Bitmex trade history you will see this fee in BTC as:

 fee paid 0,045 BTC (or 0,05 BTC without our link).

 BitMEX limit order fee is: +0,01% (rebate)